SyncfusionExamples/Chart-of-the-Week-Create-a-Stacked-Column-Chart-for-Visualizing-the-Top-Earning-Female-Athletes/README.md

 ### Series Customization
 We can customize the series Fill.
 In order to show the data, we can display the data labels.

-For the step-by-step procedure, refer to the [Highest-Paid Female Atheles Blog](https://www.syncfusion.com/blogs/post/maui-stackedcolumn-chart-athlete.aspx).
+For the step-by-step procedure, refer to the [Highest-Paid Female Athletes Blog](https://www.syncfusion.com/blogs/post/maui-stackedcolumn-chart-athlete.aspx).